 Even Wikipedia says Ansley Park is an affluent residential neighborhood in Atlanta, Georgia (aka richest areas in Atlanta).
 With homes that date back to nearly 1900, the subdivision is classified as a historirc district.
 In 2008, the median household income for the neighborhood was $226,335.
 With homes ranging from $1 Million to $4.5 Million.

 Tuxedo Park is by far the most luxurious real estate in Atlanta!
 Quite possibly the Richest area in Atlanta.
 With prices up to $12 million and names that are not just rich but also powerful on the street, living here means you likely know someone who knows someone.
 Tuxedo Park is home to the Governor’s mansion and has been the home of Robert Woodruff, former chairman of Coca Cola, and Bobby Jones, the beloved golfer, and currently Nathan Deal.

 Any luxury real estate agent worth their salt knows about Tuxedo Park!

-That concludes our look at the richest areas of Atlanta by looking at the top 8 neighborhoods in the Atlanta metro Area.
+That concludes our look at the richest areas of Atlanta by looking at the top 8 neighborhoods in the Atlanta Metro Area.
 Some honorable mentions are Chastain Park, several neighborhoods in Johns Creek, such as St Ives, Chateau Elan in Braselton, as well as St Ives in Monroe GA.
-As a side not it’s a shame that many of these multi-millon dollar communities don’t hire professional real estate agents, many of the photos we shared here were picked through many other photos that were not “shareable.”
+As a side note it’s a shame that many of these multi-million dollar communities don’t hire professional real estate agents, many of the photos we shared here were picked through many other photos that were not “shareable.”